 I create art and illustrations focused on food and ingredients using primarily colored pencils and digital software.
 I also produce work in graphite, pen and ink, and watercolor, as well as digital infographics associated with food.

 My favorite subjects are still life compositions of food and ingredients, past and current food preferences and specialties, regional eating habits, dietary practices, people harvesting, processing, preparing, and serving food, and global cultural landscapes such as farms, farmers markets, and gardens.
 I also like exploring and depicting historical and modern agricultural practices and manufacturing, as well as the individuals involved in these activities.

 Follow me on Instagram to see my latest art and adventures.

 Storytelling/Displaying & Selling Art

-I love anything related to food and ingredients including – food tourism, testing and illustrating recipes I find in old cookbooks, food archaeology, researching farmers/growers, cooks, bakers, brewers, winemakers, bartenders, and herbalists both present day and past, examining the language and images of food, psychological issues with food, and discussing the historical and mythological stories behind plants and their usages.
+I am passionate about anything related to food and ingredients!
+My favorite subjects include – food tourism, testing and illustrating recipes I find in old cookbooks, food archaeology, researching farmers/growers, cooks, bakers, brewers, winemakers, bartenders, and herbalists both present day and past, examining the language and images of food, psychological issues with food, and discussing the historical and mythological stories behind plants and their usages.
 I share all these experiences via my blog.

 I am developing a journal/sketchbook for food lovers who want to find a framework to explore their experiences with food and ingredients.

-In addition, I am passionate about the intrapersonal aspects of creating art, and interpersonal aspects of how to share it including educating artists about the marketing, display, and selling of of art.
+In addition, I am interested in the intrapersonal aspects of creating art, and interpersonal aspects of how to share it including educating artists about the marketing, display, and selling of of art.
 Find out more about this at Frame Destination’s blog.

 2019: Ten Tips to Help You Sell More Artwork from Frame Destination’s Blog – 10 Tips For Selling More Art